getcontacts/getcontacts/README.md

 4	hbbb	A:ILE:12:N	A:THR:20:O
 ...
 ```
-Interactions that involve more than two atoms (ie water bridges and extended water bridges) have an extra columns to denote the identities of the water molecules.
-For simplicity, all interactions involving an aromatic ring will be denoted by the CG atom.
+Interactions that involve more than two atoms (i.e. water bridges and extended water bridges) have extra columns to denote the identities of the water molecules.
+For simplicity, all stacking and pi-cation interactions involving an aromatic ring will be denoted by the CG atom.

 These contact-list files are useful as inputs to visualization and analysis tools that operate on interaction-networks:
  * [Flareplot](https://gpcrviz.github.io/flareplot) - Framework for analyzing interaction networks based on circular diagrams